When you are trying to pick out a new puppy, the number of options can be overwhelming.

 If you are in love with Mini Aussies and want to pick one out today, visit Infinity Pups’ website and look at our available Mini Aussie puppies.
 You could also check out our Standard Aussie puppies or our Aussidoodle puppies.

 If you don’t think an Aussie is for you, check out our selection of other breeds.
+You can read more about a few of them in some of our other articles:

 All of our puppies come from thoroughly vetted, responsible breeders, with a one-year health guarantee.